imahrahim/ClicksForFicsProcess/content/posts/06_Network.md

 ### How to Visualize Relationships?

 I repeatedly asked myself the question:
-*Are there other solutions besides networks to visually represent relationships?*
+*Are there other solutions aside from networks to visually represent relationships?*

 ![force-directed Network](/media/Netzwerk/NetzwerkInspo01.png)